J&J Medical Connect

 CLINICAL DATA

-D-CVRd for the Treatment of HiR MM and PCL
+Phase 2 Study of D-CVRd for the Treatment of UHiR MM and PCL

 Study Design/Methods

-• MUK9A (OPTIMUMscreen) will genetically screen patients with suspected symptomatic MM to determine risk status.
-Patients who are not identified with HiR MM will receive standard of care treatment.
-Patients identified with HiR MM or PCL will be invited to participate in MUK9B.
+• MUK9A (OPTIMUMscreen) genetically screened patients with suspected symptomatic MM to determine risk status.
+UHiR MM was identified by the presence of ≥2 high-risk cytogenetic abnormalities (HRCAs): t(4;14), t(14;16), t(14;20), del(1p), gain(1q), del(17p) or gene expression profiling (GEP; SKY92 signature).
+Patients identified with UHiR MM or PCL were invited to participate in MUK9B.1

-• MUK9B (OPTIMUMtreat) is a single arm trial in which patients will receive:
+• MUK9B (OPTIMUMtreat) is a single arm trial in which patients will receive1:

 • Induction (21-day cycles) with DARZALEX 16 mg/kg intravenous (IV) on days 1, 8, 15 (cycles 1 & 2), then on day 1 only (cycle 3+); cyclophosphamide 500 mg on days 1, 8; bortezomib 1.3 mg/m2 on days 1, 4, 8, 11; lenalidomide 25 mg on days 1-14; dexamethasone 20-40 mg on days 1, 4, 8, 11.